Who is Dmitry Muratov, Russian journalist and co-winner of the 2021 Nobel Peace Prize?

 Born in 1961 in the Russian city of Samara, then known as Kuibyshev, Muratov came of age in the final years of the Soviet Union.
 He attended Moscow State University and, after a stint in the Soviet military, came to work in journalism, eventually becoming an editor at party newspaper Komsomolskaya Pravda.

-After the fall of the Soviet Union in 1991, Muratov and other journalists from Komsomolskaya Pravda left to found their own publication: Novaya Gazeta, which means “new gazette” in English.
+After the fall of the Soviet Union in 1991, Muratov and other journalists from Komsomolskaya Pravda left to found their own publication: Novaya Gazeta, which means “new gazette.”
 The publication was designed to be “honest, independent, and rich,” according to the Committee to Protect Journalists, which honored Muratov in 2007.

 Though the wild Russia of the 1990s was a fertile ground for such a publication, Novaya Gazeta initially struggled with funding.
 In his memoir, former Soviet President Mikhail Gorbachev said he donated roughly $300,000 of his 1990 Nobel Peace Prize award money to help pay for computers and salaries at the fledgling publication.